 In 2012, the newest style LPS was introduced.
 Pets feature bigger, more rounded eyes and different bodies.
 Later on in 2013, pets bodies were restored, yet the eyes were kept from the 2012 edition, which are still being created today.
 There are currently over 3,000 different pets produced since 2005.

-3) LPS rotate in stores every 1-3 months, depending on the store.
-What you see there available today, will most likely not be there tomorrow.
+3) LPS rotate in stores every 1-3 months, depending on the store (Littlest Pet Shops don’t seem to be in stores anymore at all from what I can find!) 🙁 What you see there available today, will most likely not be there tomorrow.
 Therefore, the older pets are highly sought after due to that fact.
 Many children also do not like the newer style of the new pets (for the most part, they do not care for the newer style eyes).

 4) Hasbro used to have circle stickers that came in the packages.
 You would collect them and redeem them for Special Edition pets.
 Hasbro stopped that in 2013.
 Now, there is an android/iphone/ipad app that kids can download free and use the app cards (called tokens) that come in the new pets to play on the app.
 Many kids love the app.